Stanley Park Seawall: The annual rock scaling work between Ferguson and Prospect Points finished Nov 10. The Stanley Park Seawall is open. However…

-- Before Brockton Point, retrace your steps or take trails.
+- Before Brockton Point, walk back, continue to Lumberman’s Arch or take trails.

-- Before Lumberman’s Arch, continue forward to Lumberman’s Arch and cross the park there.
+- Before Lumberman’s Arch, continue forward to Lumberman’s Arch and cross the park there at the narrow neck of the peninsula to the right of the Aquarium.
 It’s a little trickier to take the trails before Lumberman’s Arch back, but you can do that, too.

 - At Lumberman’s Arch cut straight across past the Aquarium.
 There are washrooms here.
-You’ll probably end up walking your bike for a short stretch on the seawall.
+You will probably (should) end up walking your bike for a short stretch on the seawall.

-- Past Lumberman’s Arch, either return or continue on until you hit Pipeline Road (just before Lions Gate Bridge) and take it back to the park entrance.
-You can also take forest trails or a road just before the creek to Beaver Lake over to Pipeline and back.
+- Past Lumberman’s Arch, continue on until you hit Pipeline Road (just before Lions Gate Bridge) and take it back to the park entrance.
+You can also take short forest trails or a road just before the creek to Beaver Lake over to Pipeline and back.